astorDev/nist/observe/elastic/docs/docker-101.md

 ## Wrapping up

-This finilizes our introduction.
-During the article, we've deployed `elasticsearch` and `Kibana`.
+This finalizes our introduction.
+During the article, we deployed `elasticsearch` and `Kibana`.
 Deployed `filebeat`, configured to export logs from docker to the `elasticsearch`.
 Set up the most basic index pattern, allowing us to see the exported logs in Kibana.
 Finally, we've enriched the logs with docker metadata allowing us to make much more sense from the logs.
 This all required just two files:

 > Well, and some manual configuration in Kibana, but 🤫